New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-According to the UN News Center, the authors of the study argue that without a radical coup in technology comparable to the first industrial revolution, the world will not be able to end poverty and hunger.
-Experts call for large investments in environmentally friendly energy technologies, sustainable methods of agriculture and forestry, creation of climate-proof infrastructure and technologies for increasing biodegradability of waste.
+The study's authors argue that without a technological revolution comparable to the first industrial revolution, the world will not be able to end poverty and hunger, the UN News Centre reports.
+The experts call for major investments in clean energy technologies, sustainable agriculture and forestry practices, climate-resilient infrastructure and technologies to make waste more biodegradable.

-We are talking about the production of more energy-efficient cars, computers, heating and other equipment that is powered by clean energy.
-According to Sha Zukang, considering the rate of climate change, there is not much time left to implement this transformation - only three or four decades.
+This means producing more energy-efficient cars, computers, heating and other equipment that runs on clean energy.
+Given the pace of climate change, Sha Zukang says there is not much time left to make this transformation – only three or four decades.